bryanfriedman/yt2md/README.md

 ### Command Line Options

 Below are the flags for passing in configuration.
 You may also use a config file to set these parameters.
+At a minimum, you'll need a YouTube API key (see [https://cloud.google.com/docs/authentication/api-keys](https://cloud.google.com/docs/authentication/api-keys)) and a playlist or video ID (from a YouTube URL).

 ```
 Usage: